nelson123-lab/my-Data-Science-learnings/README.md

    Click-through rate, or CTR, is how often people click a link in your post to access additional content.
 That could be anything from a blog post to your online store

-7. Conversion rate
+2. Conversion rate
+   Conversion rate measures how often your social content starts the process to a conversion event like a subscription, download, or sale.
+This is one of the most important social media marketing metrics because it shows the value of your social content as a means of feeding your funnel.

-8. Cost-per-click (CPC)
+3. Cost-per-click (CPC)
-9. Cost per thousand impressions (CPM)
+10. Cost per thousand impressions (CPM)

 ## Share of voice and sentiment metrics
 1. Social share of voice (SSoV)